 Minority Interest relates to the respective parent of Elektro, which had minority shareholders in 2000 and 1999.
-See note 2.

-In November 2000, Enron formed a wholly-owned limited liability company for the purpose of holding$1.0 billion of net assets contributed by Enron.
+In November 2000, Enron formed a wholly-owned limited liability company for the purpose of holding net assets contributed by Enron.
 A third party contributed $500 million for a preferred membership interest in the limited liability company.
 The contribution by the third party was invested in highly liquid investment grade securities (including Enron notes) and short-term receivables.
+At December 31, 2000, the wholly-owned limited liability company held net assets of $1.0 billion.
 Absent certain specified events, Enron has the option to acquire the minority holders’ interest in the limited liability company after November 2002.
-The minority interest holders’ may cause the limited liability company to liquidate assets to redeem the minority holders’ interest beginning in November 2005 if Enron has not exercised its option to acquire the minority interest holders’ interest or other certain specified events have not occurred.
+The minority interest holders may cause the limited liability company to liquidate assets to redeem the minority holders’ interests beginning in November 2005 if Enron has not exercised its option to acquire the minority interest holders’ interests or other certain specified events have not occurred.

+In 2000, as part of a restructuring, Jacaré Electrical Distribution Trust (Jacaré) sold a 47 percent interest in Enron Brazil Power Holdings V Ltd, a subsidiary that holds its investment in Elektro, for approximately $460 million.
+The proceeds were used to repay debt and to acquire the original minority shareholder’s interest in Jacaré.

 In 2000, Enron acquired all minority shareholders’ interests in Enron Energy Services LLC and Enron Renewable Energy Corp.
-Enron issued 4.9 million shares of Enron Corp. common stock, contributed common stock and warrants of an unconsolidated equity affiliate and paid cash of approximately $260 million in exchange for the shares held by the minority shareowners.
-As a result of these transactions, Enron recorded goodwill of approximately $585 million.
-In addition, Enron acquired substantially all of a minority shareholder’s interests for $485 million.
+See Note 2.

+In 1998, Enron formed a wholly-owned limited partnership for the purpose of holding $1.6 billion of assets contributed by Enron.
+That partnership contributed $850 million of assets and a third-party contributed $750 million to a second newly-formed limited partnership.
+The assets held by the wholly-owned limited partnership represent collateral for a $750 million note receivable held by the second limited partnership.
+In 2000 and 1999, the wholly-owned and second limited partnerships sold assets valued at approximately $152 million and $460 million, respectively, and invested the proceeds in Enron notes.

 Enron has formed separate limited partnerships with third-party investors for various purposes.
 These entities are included in Enron’s consolidated financial statements, with the third-party investors’ interests reflected in “Minority Interests” in the Consolidated Balance Sheet.